 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-limiting traffic congestion so transit and freight vehicles can move more reliably
++ helping transit and freight vehicles to move more reliably

 The Transportation System Plan helps implement the City’s 2035 Comprehensive Plan in addition to the region’s 2040 Growth Concept by supporting a transportation system that makes it more convenient for people to walk, bicycle, use transit, and drive less to meet their daily needs.
 The TSP also recognizes that the transportation system must help grow and sustain the City’s economic health by accommodating the needs of businesses and supporting Portland’s role in the international economy.